paszu/3DSRepo/Part-4-(New-3DS).md

 33. Open OTPHelper, then press the Unbrick FW 2.1 EmuNAND option and follow instructions
 32. Wait.
 33. Go to the "NAND Backup & Restore" option, then backup EmuNAND to `emuNAND.bin`
-34. Go to the "NAND Backup & Restore" option, flash the 2.1 Unbricked NAND to your SysNAND by restoring SysNAND from `emuNAND.bin`
+34. Go to the "NAND Backup & Restore" option, then flash the 2.1 Unbricked NAND to your SysNAND by restoring SysNAND from `emuNAND.bin`
 35. Cross your fingers
 36. Reboot